Petulant Teenage Moment

 As usual, all three of us find ourselves able to drone on about a single Doctor Who story for more than half an hour.
 But what if we only had 10 seconds?

 By the time you read this, the third episode of Doctor Who in Ten Seconds might even be up, covering the glorious car crash that is Doctor Who’s third season.
-You can see the entire series on our website or on YouTube.
+You can see the entire series on YouTube.
 You might even get to see Brendan dancing.
 Shut up.
 He’ll be totally wearing clothes, you deviant.

 Over the weekend, we released our commentary podcast on Roger Moore’s first Bond film, the casually racist classic Live and Let Die.
 Our eight previous commentaries cover the Connery films, George Lazenby’s classic outing and the inexplicable Casino Royale (1967), starring David Niven.
 You can find all these commentaries on our website, and you can keep up with all the Bondfinger news on Twitter and Facebook.